swetha-sivadharshini/FaceTrace-missing-person-detection/README.md

 FaceTrace is a computer vision based system designed to help identify missing persons by analyzing CCTV video footage.
 The system allows users to register missing person details and upload CCTV videos.
 It then detects faces in the video frames and compares them with stored images to find potential matches.

+The system processes CCTV footage by extracting video frames, detecting faces using OpenCV, and comparing them with registered missing person images to identify potential matches.

 This project aims to assist authorities and organizations in locating missing individuals more efficiently using automated surveillance analysis.

 ---
+## Academic Context

+This project was developed as part of my **B.Tech Final Year Project in Computer Science and Engineering**.
+The objective of this project is to explore how **computer vision and AI techniques** can assist in identifying missing persons by analyzing CCTV surveillance footage and detecting potential facial matches.

+---

 ## Features

-• User registration and login system
+- User registration and login system
-• Missing person registration
+- Missing person registration
-• CCTV video upload and processing
+- CCTV video upload and processing
-• Face detection using OpenCV
+- Face detection using OpenCV
-• Face comparison and matching
+- Face comparison and matching
-• Admin dashboard for monitoring
+- Admin dashboard for monitoring
-• Search history tracking
+- Search history tracking

 ---

 ## Technologies Used

-• Python
+- Python
-• Flask
+- Flask
-• OpenCV
+- OpenCV
-• NumPy
+- NumPy
-• SQLite
+- SQLite
-• HTML
+- HTML
-• CSS
+- CSS
-• JavaScript
+- JavaScript

 ---